 When you are done managing your Templates, click "Save & Continue" (4) to navigate back to your Digication dashboard.

 Once your template has been shared with your course, you can connect your LMS course to a Digication course by clicking the “Connect to a course in Digication” link at the top of the page.

 Once you click this link, you’ll be prompted to either create a new Digication course or connect to an existing Digication course.
 Select the option for your course.

 Digication Homepage within Blackboard

-Upon navigating to Digication within Blackboard, you'll notice that the look and feel of the homepage area are different, and the content you see relates first to the course from which you are accessing Digication:
+Upon navigating to Digication within Blackboard, the content you see relates first to the course from which you are accessing Digication:

 "ePortfolio assignments" is a new area where you have the ability to create assignments within the course to which students can submit their work.